-Buenos Aires is one of my favorite cities in the world – cosmopolitan, charming, with world-class hotels, restaurants and shopping, it is where the South American culture meets its European roots.
+Buenos Aires is one of my favorite cities in the world.
+Cosmopolitan, charming, with world-class hotels, restaurants and shopping, it’s where the South American culture meets its European roots.

-Buenos Aires also offers the same cultural variety of cities like London, New York or Paris – for a fraction of the cost.
-The exchange rate (as of November, 2008) was 3 Argentine pesos for 1 US dollar, very favorable for Americans visiting the country.
-That would make dinner in a top restaurant, with a bottle of Malbec wine, less than $10 per person!
-The quality of the food there, specially the beef, is topnotch, by the way.
-And we should not forget the elegance and good looks of the Porteños, the natives of Buenos Aires, which makes visiting Buenos Aires even more interesting.
+Buenos Aires offers the same cultural variety of cities like London, New York or Paris – for a fraction of the cost.
+The exchange rate in November, 2008, was 3 Argentine pesos for 1 US dollar, very favorable for Americans visiting the country.
+That would make dinner in a top restaurant, with a bottle of their excellent Malbec wine, less than $10 per person!
+The quality of the food, specially the beef, is topnotch in Argentina.
+And we should not forget the elegance and good looks of the Porteños, the natives of Buenos Aires, which makes visiting their city even more interesting.

-With all that, it was not a surprise that Golden Bee Tours‘ Tango in Buenos Aires, was great.
-We arrived in the Southern Hemisphere at the end of their Spring, in November, when the hot Summer days Buenos Aires is famous for had not yet started.
-Coming from a cold end of Fall in New York, this sudden change was most welcome – coats were off right on arrival, at Ezeiza Airport.
+With all that, it was not a surprise that Golden Bee Tours‘ Tango in Buenos Aires tour was great.
+We arrived in the Southern Hemisphere in November, the end of their spring, when the hot summer days of Buenos Aires had not yet started.
+Coming from a cold Fall in New York, this sudden change was most welcome – coats were off right on arrival, at Ezeiza Airport.

-Our hotel, The Brick Hotel, (formerly known as Caesar Park) was a five-star jewel in the middle of La Recoleta, an elegant oasis and one of the most prestigious neighborhoods of Buenos Aires.
-Surrounded by grand French-style mansions, embassies and upscale boutiques, we were also near Patio Bullrich, an international shopping center offering luxury goods, from Chanel and Yves Saint-Laurent to the famous Argentine leather and wool.
+Our hotel, The Brick Hotel (formerly known as Caesar Park) was a five-star jewel in the middle of La Recoleta, one of the most prestigious neighborhoods of Buenos Aires.
+Surrounded by grand French-style mansions, embassies and upscale boutiques, we were also near Patio Bullrich, an international shopping center with high-end designer boutiques offering from Chanel and Yves Saint-Laurent to the famed Argentine leather and wool.

-But the main attraction of our tour was tango, and the high point of our days were dance classes in the San Telmo studio of Maria Edith, a dancer of international acclaim.
-She and her dedicated team of tango teachers introduced us to the dramatic sounds and movements of tango, the embodiment of Argentine culture.
-Maria Edith taught us not only tango steps, but also the philosophy behind it, like the fact that women are led by the male partner and follow his moves and lead; a fascinating experience, to say the least…
+But the main attraction of our tour was tango, and the high point of our days were the dance classes in the San Telmo studio of Maria Edith, a tango dancer of international acclaim.
+She and her dedicated team of teachers introduced us to the dramatic sounds and movements of tango, the dance that is the embodiment of Argentine culture.
+Maria Edith taught us not only tango steps, but also the philosophy of tango – like the fact that women are always led by the male partner, and always follows his moves.
+A fascinating experience, to say the least…

-Buenos Aires lives at night and the Portenos are a fun loving people.
-Dinner happens after nine pm, and the streets are full until late hours.
+Buenos Aires lives at night.
+The Portenos are a fun loving people; dinner happens after 9 pm, and the streets are full until late hours.
 Our group soon adjusted, and each night took us to a different restaurant.
-For the famous Argentine beef we chose a traditional place in La Recova area; for local flavor we drove to La Boca – a working class neighborhood where tango was born and still rules – to dine in a a restaurant that is also a ‘shrine’ to soccer team Boca Juniors, the leading team in a city where soccer is almost a religion.
+For the famous Argentine beef, we chose a traditional place in La Recova area; for local flavor we drove to La Boca – a working class neighborhood where tango was born and still rules – to dine in a ‘shrine’ to soccer team Boca Juniors, the leading team in a city where soccer is almost a religion.

 On our last day – by pure chance – we got tickets to the opening match of the Argentine Open Polo Championship, the major polo tournament in the world.
-The Argentines are the undisputed leaders in the so called ‘sport of kings’, and the opening of the polo season attracts a very international crowd.
+The Argentines are the undisputed leaders of the ‘sport of kings’, and the opening of the season attracts a very worldly crowd.
 Nowhere in the world polo is played quite like in Argentina, Mathias explained, introducing us to some of its rules.
 Nothing like a driver who knows his polo, I say.
-Only in Buenos Aires.
+Only in Buenos Aires!

-Leaving the city to go back to New York, I made a note to myself: I want to come back one day, to learn how to dance tango like a Porteña.
-It didn’t happen yet, but that is still in my bucket list.
+Leaving the city to go back to New York, I made an ambitious note to myself: to come back to Buenos Aires to improve my tango steps and dance it like a Porteña.
+Tango is definitely another world, and I’m even more fascinated by it after our tour.